 This week saw media coverage of author and (perhaps, former) CIA agent Valerie Plame, who provoked controversy when she tweeted an article from Unz Review titled, “America’s Jews are Driving America’s Wars.”
 Plame subsequently apologized and resigned in disgrace from a spook-tank called Ploughshares Fund.

 A CIA agent pointing fingers about who’s driving America’s wars is pretty rich.
-(In the greater-DC area alone, how many horse faced goyim are dining on steak tonight or driving all-terrain motorized shopping carts out to their hot tubs, courtesy of the military-industrial complex?
+(How many Gentiles in the greater-DC area alone are dining on steak tonight courtesy of the military-industrial complex?
 I guess they just don’t realize how egregiously they’re being taken advantage of.)
 What’s interesting about this little kerfuffle is that, ironically, Plame did nothing more than express the establishment position.
 Of course it can be a matter of degrees, but to assert in a major publication or on a university campus that Israel and her US supporters exercise critical, undue influence on US mideast policy has been uncontroversial for quite some time.
 I even recall an episode of The Simpsons making a joke to this effect as long ago as the late 1990s.
 (If I ever find the clip, I’ll hyperlink it.)
 The difference between PC and taboo is really just your level of resignation to the powers-that be.